St. Mary's Islands: Geography and topography

 Out of the four islands, the northernmost island has a basaltic rock formation in a hexagonal form, the only one of its type in India such as Malpe and others.
-The island covers an area which is about 500 m in length with a width of 100 m.
+The island covers an area which is about 500 m in length and 100 m in width.
 It has prominent coconut trees, its cover reflecting an azure south sea colour, and hence the island is also called Coconut Island.
 There is no habitation on the islands.

 The north–south aligned islands form a non-continuous chain.
 The four largest islands are Coconut Island, North Island, Daryabahadurgarh Island and South Island.
 The islands are generally aligned parallel to the coast line, which provide clues to the phenomenon of uplift of the west coast of India.
 The islands' terraces and elevated beach deposits along with the tide gauge data at the dead oyster beach in Suratkal (further south of the islands) have been deduced as proof of the reported fall in sea level of about 1 mm/per year.

-The highest elevation at Coconut Island, which has generated interest among geologists and tourists, is about 10 m above msl with surrounding areas in the form of platforms in the elevation range of +6 m, +3 m, +1.5 m and + 0 m which are stated to have been formed by wave action pointing to an "episodic sea level rise or fall of land".
+The highest elevation at Coconut Island is about 10 m above mean sea level with surrounding areas in the form of platforms in the elevation range of +6 m, +3 m, +1.5 m and along the sea level, which are stated to have been formed by wave action pointing to several episodes of rising sea levels or sinking of the land.